VIB-PSB/MINI-EX/docs/configuration.md

 ```

 ## **Process scope**
-The process scope allows the user to define the configuration (memory, parallel environment) for each of the processes run by MINI-EX.
+The process scope allows the user to define the configuration (memory, parallel environment, maximum time) for each of the processes run by MINI-EX.
 These can be changed according to the resources availabe/needed.

 ```